 I’m not trying to show any disrespect for Russell, or to diminish his intelligence, or make light of his sincerity in the least.
 I’m sure Russell’s beliefs were sincere and I believe he had genuine and, in his mind anyway, logical and rational reasons for having such beliefs

 That being said, the statement “Not enough evidence, God!
 Not enough evidence!” is loaded with problems.

-Problem number one is what God Himself has to say.
-I don’t think He minces any words here. [emphasis added]
+Biggest problem is what God Himself has to say.
+I don’t think He pulls any punches here. [emphasis added]

 “For since the creation of the world God’s invisible qualities–his eternal power and divine nature–have been clearly seen, being understood from what has been made, so that people are without excuse.”